alfonsof/aws-python-examples/awslambdalistall-capi/README.md

 * You can create some Lambda functions on AWS.

-  * You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).
+  * You can use the AWS Lambda Function Hello World JSON Python example: [awslambdahellojson](/awslambdahellojson).
-  * You can use the AWS Lambda Function Hello World Java example: [awslambdahello](/awslambdahello).
+  * You can use the AWS Lambda Function Hello World Python example: [awslambdahello](/awslambdahello).

 * You can select the AWS region of the Lambda functions changing the value of `REGION` variable in the code.